greilick-industries/rcatc-scripts-grblhal/README.md

 ### Test Macros
 Your macros are now ready to be tested and fine tuned.
-It is always a good idea to first get the tool change working with all peripherals (dust cover, tool recognition, tool measurement) disabled.
-Then enable and test each peripheral one at a time.
+It is always a good idea to first get the tool change working with all peripherals disabled(dust cover, tool recognition, tool measurement).
+Once you are satisfied, enable and test each peripheral component individually.

 ### Updating Settings
 Whenever you want to update one or more settings: